ava-labs/avalanche-docs/docs/subnets/create-a-evm-blockchain-on-subnet-with-avalanchejs.md

 }
 ```

-### Creating Blockchain
+### Create the Blockchain

 Now we will work upon the `createBlockchain()` function.
-This function takes 3-4 command line flags as its input.
+This function takes 3-4 command line flags
+as its input.
 The user must provide `subnetID` and `chainName` flag.
-The 3rd argument could be either `vmID` or `vmName`.
+The third argument could be
+either `vmID` or `vmName`.
 Either one of them must be provided with the flags.
-Chain name is the name of blockchain you want to create with the provided `vmID` or `vmName`.
-The `vmID` must be the same as what we have created the `subnet-evm` binary with.
+Chain name is the
+name of blockchain you want to create with the provided `vmID` or `vmName`.
+The `vmID` must be the
+same as what we have created the `subnet-evm` binary with.

 ```javascript
 // Creating blockchain with the subnetID, chain name and vmID (CB58 encoded VM name)